 Agahozo-Shalom Youth Village

 Founded by Anne Heyman and Seth Merrin, this village provides orphaned and vulnerable youth, many of whom are survivors of the Rwandan genocide, with a safe and secure living environment, health care, education, and necessary life skills.
 It uses education and service to model and create socially responsible citizens in Rwanda and around the world.
 ASYV admits 125 students to its four-year residential program each January, and gives them all a far better than average high school education.
+It graduated its first class of 125 in January 2013

 In January 2011, this new hospital opened its doors in northern Rwanda.
 The flagship 150-bed facility was built as part of the ongoing collaboration between Partners In Health and the government of Rwanda.
 With electronic access to educational resources and expert consultation, the hospital aims to be a leader in using information technology to aid patient care.
+In August 2013 the Butaro Ambulatory Cancer Center opened adjacent to Butaro Hospital, financed by Cummings Foundation.

 Kigali Memorial Centre